census-instrumentation/opencensus-specs/trace/Sampling.md

 There are 2 ways to control the `Sampler` used when the library does sampling:
 * Controlling the global default `Sampler` via [TraceConfig](https://github.com/census-instrumentation/opencensus-specs/blob/master/trace/TraceConfig.md).
 * Pass a specific `Sampler` when start the [Span](https://github.com/census-instrumentation/opencensus-specs/blob/master/trace/Span.md)
+(a.k.a. "span-scoped").
+  * For example `AlwaysSample` and `NeverSample` can be used to implement request-specific decisions such as those based on http paths.

 ### When does OpenCensus sample traces?
 The OpenCensus library does sampling based on the following rules:
 1. If the span is a root `Span` then a `Sampler` will be used to make the sampling decision:
-   * If user provided a `Sampler`, use it to determine the sampling decision.
+   * If a "span-scoped" `Sampler` is provided, use it to determine the sampling decision.
    * Else use the global default `Sampler` to determine the sampling decision.
 2. If the span is a child of a remote `Span` the sampling decision will be:
-   * If user provided a `Sampler`, use it to determine the sampling decision.
+   * If a "span-scoped" `Sampler` is provided, use it to determine the sampling decision.
    * Else use the global default `Sampler` to determine the sampling decision.
 2. If the span is a child of a local `Span` the sampling decision will be:
-   * If user provided a `Sampler` use it.
+   * If a "span-scoped" `Sampler` is provided, use it to determine the sampling decision.
    * Else keep the sampling from the parent.